chicagopython/code-of-conduct/incident-response.md

 Respect the reporter's privacy by not sharing unnecessary details with others, especially individuals who were not involved with the situation or non-staff members.

-Reports should be sent to chipy.conduct@gmail.com as soon as practical.
+Reports should be sent to the [conduct hotline] as soon as practical.
 The report should include as much of the following as you can remember:
 - Identifying information (name/badge number) of the participant
 - The time the incident was reported